 - Avoid social media.
 Talk to your lawyer before posting anything about your accident or injuries on social media.
 The defendant and their insurance provider may try to turn anything you post against you.
 For example, a post as simple as “Just got into an accident—my bad!” could be spun to mean that you were admitting fault for the accident.
 If you have suffered injuries that limit your mobility, a picture of you out on a hike or participating in other physical activities could be leveraged to diminish the extent of your injuries.

-The team at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman is composed of award-winning trial attorneys that have successfully argued complex catastrophic injury cases in the courtroom.
+The team at Dolman Law Group is composed of award-winning trial attorneys that have successfully argued complex catastrophic injury cases in the courtroom.
 Our lawyers are dedicated advocates on behalf of our injured clients in settlement and the courtroom.

 We know that one of the most stressful parts of a court case is feeling uninformed.
 For this reason, each of our clients receives the personal cell phone number and email of the attorney handling their case.
 The consistent and uncompromising personal service offered by our attorneys has earned our firm awards and distinctions.

-If you or a loved one was injured in a truck accident in or around the Bronx, contact our firm today at (833) 552-7274 or through our website to schedule a free consultation.
+If you or a loved one was injured in a truck accident in or around the Bronx, contact our firm today for a free consultation.

 Bronx Truck Accident FAQs